google-research/t5x/docs/models.md

 These are the checkpoints used in the paper [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://arxiv.org/abs/1910.10683).
-They are encoder-decoder models trained on [C4](https://www.tensorflow.org/datasets/catalog/c4) with a denoising objective.
+They are encoder-decoder models pre-trained on [C4](https://www.tensorflow.org/datasets/catalog/c4) with a "span corruption" denoising objective, in addition to a mixture of downstream tasks
+including: GLUE, SuperGLUE, CNN/Daily Mail, SQuAD, and WMT.

 **Vocabulary:** [cc_all.32000.100extra](gs://t5-data/vocabs/cc_all.32000.100extra)